Hashemite Kingdom of JordanTravel Guide

 Jordan also has minibuses, which offer a cheaper way to get around, but operate without a schedule.
 Also note that they only depart when full.
 Find them at designated stops, often near bus stations, or flag them down.

-Note that public transport services will be reduced or even non-existent on Fridays, public vacations and religious observances.
+Note that public transport services will be reduced or even non-existent on Fridays, public holidays and religious observances.

 Yellow taxis are available in the cities, and you can flag one down in the street or find them at taxi ranks.
 By law, all taxi drivers must keep their meters on.
 If a driver refuses, you’re entitled to leave and find another taxi.
 In outlying areas, meters are seldom used, so negotiate the fare with the driver before getting in, and always keep cash on you for fares.